b153/b153.co/src/content/blog/creating-a-new-theme.md

 +++
-title = "Creating a new theme" date = "2015-06-24T13:50:46+02:00"
-tags = ["theme"]
-categories = ["starting"]
+title = "The IT Solution to Data Analytics" date = "2015-06-24T13:50:46+02:00" tags = ["theme"] categories = ["starting"]